ibm-cloud-docs/EventStreams/monitoring.md

 1. Enable platform metrics for {{site.data.keyword.messagehub}}.
 For more information, see [Enabling platform metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling){: external}.

    The owner of the account has full access to this metrics data.
-For more information about managing access for other users, see [Getting started tutorial for {{site.data.keyword.mon_full_notm}}](/docs/monitoring?topic=monitoring-getting-started#getting-started-step1){: external}.
+For more information about managing access for other users, see [Getting started with {{site.data.keyword.mon_full_notm}} - manage user access](/docs/monitoring?topic=monitoring-getting-started#getting-started-step1){: external}.

 2. To navigate from the {{site.data.keyword.messagehub}} instance page to the {{site.data.keyword.monitoringshort}} dashboard, click the 3 vertical dots in the upper right corner of the instance page (**Service instance options**) and select **Monitoring**.